-To estimate our TAM in our core geographies outside of the United States, in the United Kingdom, Canada, and Australia, we identified the number of employees in SMBs in these geographies based on data from the United Kingdom Department for Business, Energy & Industrial Strategy, Statistics Canada and the Australian Government.
-We then multiplied the total number of employees at SMBs in these geographies by our average revenue per paid member for customers with less than 1,000 paid members as of March 31, 2021.
+We believe we address a massive market opportunity today that is significantly underpenetrated by modern solutions.
+We estimate our total addressable market ("TAM") was approximately \$\frac{1}{2}\$ in our core geographies, currently the United States, United Kingdom, Canada and Australia.
+We arrive at the TAM for our expense management platform by multiplying the number of SMBs in our core geographies by Expensify's average revenue per customer.
+Based on data from the U.S. Bureau of Labor Statistics, the United Kingdom Department for Business, Energy & Industrial Strategy, Statistics Canada and the Australian Government, we estimate that there are 10.2 million SMBs in our core geographies in 2019.
 SMBs are defined as businesses with fewer than 1,000 employees in the United States, businesses with fewer than 250 employees in the United Kingdom, businesses with fewer than 500 employees in Canada and businesses with fewer than 200 employees in Australia.
 We believe there is considerable runway for long-term growth given the majority of our market opportunity is untapped; we estimate that the majority of SMBs within our core geographies have not adopted end-to-end software solutions and are using manual processes for expense management today.